-Estimated population in (2004): Between 6.6 and 9.9 million est.
+Estimated population (in 2004): Between 6.6 and 9.9 million

-Ethnicity: Kabyle, Shawiya, Mozabites and Tuareg
+Ethnicity: Kabyle, Shawiya/Chaoui, Mozabites/Mzab and Tuareg

-First language/s: Tamazight
+First language/s: Tamazight (different varieties)

-Religion/s: Islam, some Christianity and traditional beliefs
+Religion/s: Islam (mostly Sunni with some Ibadi), some Christianity and traditional beliefs

 Opposition to Arabization

 In February 2006, the cabinet of President Abdelaziz Bouteflika declared a six-month amnesty for most Islamist militants who were involved in the civil war of the 1990s if they agreed to disarm, but by its expiration fewer than 300 militants had accepted the offer.
 The sweeping ‘law implementing the charter on peace and national reconciliation’ also criminalized discussion of the conflict.
-Some Berber organisations that favour a secular Algerian state, such as the Movement for Autonomy in Kabylie, feared that the Bouteflika government was getting too close to the Islamists, even as this relationship remained ambivalent.
+Some Amazigh organizations that favour a secular Algerian state, such as the Movement for Autonomy in Kabylie, feared that the Bouteflika government was getting too close to the Islamists, even as this relationship remained ambivalent.
 In October 2006, the president of the Popular Assembly in the Tizi Ouzou province of the Kabylie region was shot and killed.
-The government blamed Islamic militants for this and two other assassinations of Berber leaders over the previous 13 months.
+The government blamed Islamic militants for this and two other assassinations of Amazigh leaders over the previous 13 months.